 Estimating cake sizes is just a matter of figuring out how many slices you need, and working backwards from there.
 Here are the general measurements for the number of slices you'll get from different cake sizes:

 In general, the larger the cake, the more expensive it is.
-“Size” here refers to both the general dimensions of the cake and the number of tiers.
+Wedding cake sizes refers to both the general dimensions of the cake and the number of tiers.
 A single tier cake will cost less than a multiple-tier wedding cake, given it’s smaller and requires less labor.
+Your guest count will greatly factor into whether you'll need a tiered wedding cake or can get away with a smaller cake.

 There are two options when it comes to wedding cake frosting: buttercream or fondant.
 Buttercream is made from sugar and butter, costs less, and is considered tastier.
 Fondant is a sugar paste that costs more, but is more versatile when it comes to decorations.
 Fondant also won’t melt in warmer temperatures.

 Likewise, the amount of flavors and type of fillings you desire will also have an affect on your cake’s total cost.
-For example, a standard vanilla flavored wedding cake will likely costly less than a multi-tiered cake with each tier having a different flavor.
-Similarly, cakes without fillings are usually less expensive than those with special fillings, such as fruit, mascarpone cream, custard, ganache, and mousse.
+For example, the average cost of a wedding cake with standard vanilla flavor will likely be less than a multi-tiered cake with each tier having a different flavor.
+Similarly, unfilled cakes cost less than those with special fillings, such as fruit, mascarpone cream, custard, ganache, and mousse.
+If you're unsure what you want, schedule a cake tasting to find out.

 Every wedding cake baker will offer slightly different packages and pricing for their cakes, so it’s a good idea to talk to several local bakers to get a sense of their offerings and compare prices.
 In general, most wedding cake bakers will include the following in the cost of a cake: